Pellet Grills Cabela’s-Style: Up Your Chicken Wing Game for The Big Game

 When preparing for any party, thereï¿½s rushing around, trips to and from the grocery store and your counter space is dominated by dips, chips, casseroles, and pizzas.
 Your conventional oven is probably occupied by another dish, leaving you with raw meat and little time to cook.
 If you havenï¿½t considered using a pellet grill for food preparation, think of the convenience of an extra cooking surface, effortless use, and a mouth-watering smoky taste.

 Below is a recipe and a how-to on getting the most out of your pellet grill.
-Complete The Big Game buffet with a hearty helping of chicken wings.
+Complete The Big Game buffet with a hearty helping of chicken wings and don’t forget to point out that they are high in protein too.

 All-Nighter Whiskey Chicken Wings